pablodanielrey/echallenge/README.md

 - whait a veeerrrryyyy looonnnggg time (eat something, drink tee, or even better, an iced cold beer)

+- Now follow the steps of the challenge to bring up the system.

 - Start the broker to init the system.